Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 The most unpleasant part of gardening is pest control.
 Pests are a nuisance and the process of controlling them can be even worse.
 On top of all that, some methods of pest control can be dangerous to the gardener and to the garden if used carelessly.
 Gardeners who grab a can of bug killer every time they see an insect do the worst damage.

-Safe and effective pest control requires an extensive knowledge of garden pests and controls and a careful adherence to important rules.
+Safe and effective pest control requires an extensive knowledge of garden pests and pest controls, and a careful adherence to important rules.

 Identify the pest.
 The most important step of pest control is to recognize the problem.
 Sometimes it is obvious, such as a caterpillar chewing a hole in a tomato.
 Sometimes it is not obvious, such as one plant that is off color and not growing as fast as others in the yard.